CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 Equipment and Preparation

 After gathering visual references, I went back to the script.
 When writing a screenplay I only identify the scenes, never the individual shots.
 At this stage I like to pass it along to test readers for criticism.
 Not marking the shots or camera movements makes the reading experience more enjoyable and less distracting, as if reading a novel.
-Later I reformatted the screenplay, colour-coding the manuscript in preparation for the script breakdown (used for budgeting and scheduling).
+Later I reformatted the screenplay, colour-coding the manuscript in preparation for the script breakdown.
+Color coding is a standard industry practice used for budgeting and scheduling by which elements in the screenplay are underlining in a specific color but ease of identification (look for samples on-line).
 During the storyboarding process I broke down the screenplay into individual shots.
 I suggest you get a "paper copy" of the screenplay (or print one) and begin marking your shots.
 This is your worksheet.
 Notice on one of the previous images how Ridley Scott worked out the page of a screenplay with details.

 Before we move on, let me give you some definitions you'll be glad to know.
 Films are made of shots, scenes and sequences.
 A shot is a continuous strip of motion picture film (or video), created of a series of frames (individual pictures), that runs for an uninterrupted period of time.
 Shots are generally filmed with a single camera and can be of any duration.
 A sequence of shots create a scene.
 A scene is a part of the action in a single location.
 A series of scenes which form a distinct narrative unit, usually connected either by unity of location or unity of time, is called a sequence.
 It is common practice to film shots out of order since they can be "edited" into a story sequence later on by the editor.